Legal

 7. Contact

 For DMCA takedown notices and counter-notices, use support@hipkit.net with the appropriate subject line as described above.
-The full contact details for the designated agent — including registered legal name, mailing address, and telephone — are published on the U.S. Copyright Office DMCA Designated Agent Directory.
+Once HIPKit's designated agent is registered, the full contact details — including registered legal name, mailing address, and telephone — will be published on the U.S. Copyright Office DMCA Designated Agent Directory.

 For non-DMCA inquiries about your relationship with HIPKit, see the HIPKit Terms of Service or the HIPKit Privacy Policy.